Invoice generator.

 - Optional: logo, thank-you note, next-steps

-Excel and Word invoice templates are popular for editing historical invoices or batch-generating from a spreadsheet, but they have real downsides:
+Excel and Word templates are popular for editing historical invoices or batch-generating from a spreadsheet, but:

 - Excel: easy to accidentally send with formulas visible; clients can edit totals.